This is the ultimate guide to camping at Bass Camp. Read below for the ultimate checklist, tips and tricks on how to Bass Camp, in a tent.

 Bass Camp has plenty of shaded areas for hanging out, with tables and chairs for your comfort.
 Make it easy on your setup and pack-down by bringing only your essential camping gear.

-You may not need to bring any extra food, but you are welcome to bring whatever you food you wish.
-There is a complete fire ban at Bass Camp, so please note that cooking with a flame is prohibited.
-If you do bring food, use an eski or container to make it easy to carry in and out of the camp grounds.
+You may not need to bring any extra food, but you are welcome to bring whatever food you wish.
+If there is a complete fire ban during Bass Camp, cooking with a flame will be prohibited.
+If you do bring food, use an eski or container to make it easy to carry in and out of the campgrounds.

-Plates, bowls and cutlery are provided by the Camp Kitchen for breakfast and lunch, so you may not need to bring these if you are relying on the provided meals.
+Plates, bowls and cutlery are provided by the Camp Canteen, so you may not need to bring these if you are relying on buying meals.

 Drinks & Ice

 Bring your own drinks to Bass Camp, including alcohol for the weekend.
 Glassware and glass bottles are banned, to avoid injury from potential broken glass.
 If you do buy drinks in glass, please switch to a plastic or metal container before you pack for Bass Camp.
 Tinnies are way better than glass stubbies too.

 Alcohol will not be for sale, so you must bring your own.
 The food trucks will have coffee, tea, fresh juices and some softies for sale.

 Don’t forget your drinking cups, again not glass.

 There are drinking water fountains around Bass Camp, but you may want to bring your own drinking water for convenience.
 It’s a great idea to bring a drinking water bottle so you can stay hydrated in the summer sun, especially on the beach.